#01

 Gas Safety Certificate

 All gas equipment which is used for catering purposes must be installed, inspected and tested annually by a gas safe engineer.
-This is a legal requirement and applies to ALL caterers including Street Food Traders.
+This is a legal requirement and applies to ALL businesses that use LPG.

 Engineers need to be qualified in Mobile Catering & LPG (Liquid Petroleum Gas / bottled Gas).
 They will inspect your equipment and issue you with a certificate if your equipment is safe and legal to use in line with the most up to date Code of Practice.

-Particular care must be taken in the choice of piping and regulators following COP24 guidance – if in doubt consult a GasSafe Engineer.
+Particular care must be taken in the choice of piping and regulators following COP24 guidance.

 #08

-The NCASS Due Diligence System has been approved by a government body as part of our Primary Authority Partnership.
-This means that it’s Assured Advice and Guidance.
+The NCASS Safety Management System has been approved by a government body as part of our Primary Authority Partnership – this means that it’s Assured Advice and Guidance.

 #09